 5. Apply for a bad credit loan.

 There are lenders who only work with people with bad credit.
-Companies such as Badcreditloans.com match people with bad credit who need loans with lenders who are willing to ignore past credit problems.
+These companies match people with bad credit who need loans with lenders who are willing to ignore past credit problems.
 These lenders do not request credit reports but they may report positive accounts to the credit bureaus.

 6. Increase your credit score.